PRE Long Call Strategy

 PRE (Prenetics Global Limited), in the Healthcare sector, (Medical - Diagnostics & Research industry), listed on NASDAQ.

-A beta of 0.15 indicates PRE has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+A beta of 0.25 indicates PRE has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+PRE pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a long call on PRE?